lmolkova/openai-agents-otel/README.md

 ## Notable things

+0. When tracing is enabled, to goes to OpenAI and OTel, if I disable it, there are no traces for OpenAI Agents at all (neither to OpenAI, nor to OTel endpoint).
+It should be possible to let users send telemetry to the backend of their choice while allowing them to opt-out of OpenAI

-1. Agents instrumentation is provided by `openinference-instrumentation-openai-agents` and magically used by `opentelemetry-distro`.
+2. Agents instrumentation is provided by `openinference-instrumentation-openai-agents` and magically used by `opentelemetry-distro`.

     Look inside `OpenInferenceTracingProcessor`, you can see they have to do it in a [hacky way](https://github.com/Arize-ai/openinference/blob/c4e225244adc287b9b011972bc980550939e126a/python/instrumentation/openinference-instrumentation-openai-agents/src/openinference/instrumentation/openai_agents/_processor.py#L86).

-2. Check out the app code - thanks to OpenInference hard work, the correlation between FastAPI (OTel) and OpenAI spans mostly works and we can mix and match OTel and OpenAI instrumentation and get correlated data.
+3. Check out the app code - thanks to OpenInference hard work, the correlation between FastAPI (OTel) and OpenAI spans mostly works and we can mix and match OTel and OpenAI instrumentation and get correlated data.

     ```python